EatingRichly/wp-hashcash-updated/readme.txt

 Tags: spam, antispam, anti-spam, comments, comment, pingback, trackback, wp-hashcash, plugin, security, wordpress, javascript, js, signup, sign-up, wp-login.php, wp-signup.php, buddypress, bp, WPMU
 Tested up to: 3.9.1
 Stable tag: 5.0
-Requires at least: 3.9
+Requires at least: 3.8

 Client-side javascript blocks all spam bots.
-XHTML 1.1 compliant.
+HTML5 compliant.
 Now with support for WordPress Versions 3.1+

 == Description ==

 = No More Spam =

-WP Hashcash is an antispam plugin that eradicates comment spam on Wordpress blogs.
+Hashcash Updated is an antispam plugin that eradicates comment spam on Wordpress blogs.
 It works because your visitors must use obfuscated javascript to submit a proof-of-work that indicates they opened your website in a web browser, not a robot.
-If the javascript check fails, WP Hashcash now gives you three options; it can either put the comment into moderation (default), put the comment in the akismet queue, or delete it.
+If the javascript check fails, Hashcash Updated now gives you three options; it can either put the comment into moderation (default), put the comment in the akismet queue, or delete it.

-WP Hashcash is 100% GPL compatible.
+Hashcash Updated is 100% GPL compatible.

 = Features =